 U.S. willing to give Turkey ammunition for Syria's Idlib

-The United States is willing to provide ammunition alongside humanitarian assistance to Turkey in Syria's war-torn Idlib region, the U.S. special representative for the region James Jeffrey said on Tuesday.
+The United States is willing to give NATO ally Turkey ammunition alongside humanitarian assistance in northwestern Syria where Ankara is in a deepening standoff with Russia, the U.S. special representative for the region said on Tuesday.
+Addressing reporters in Turkey's border province of Hatay, James Jeffrey said the United States will ensure that U.S.-made equipment is ready for the Turkish military.

+The U.S. ambassador to Turkey, David Satterfield, said at the same briefing that Washington is examining a request for air defences.
+The supportive words come as fighting intensified across the border in Syria's Idlib region where Turkey and allied rebels are battling Russia-backed Syrian government forces.
+Nearly a million people have been displaced there in recent months.

+"We're willing to provide - for example the President (Trump) mentioned this - ammunition," Jeffrey said, adding Turkish counterparts had also "very much stressed" the need for humanitarian assistance.
 "Turkey is a NATO ally.
-Much of the military uses American equipment.
-We will make sure that equipment is ready and usable," Jeffrey told reporters.
+We have a very, very big foreign military sales programme, much of the Turkish military uses American equipment," he said.
+"We will make sure that that equipment is ready.
+As a NATO partner we share information intelligence...and we are going to ensure that they have what they need there."

-Separately the U.S. Ambassador to Turkey, David Satterfield, said at the briefing that Washington is examining Ankara's request for air defence systems.
+On Tuesday in Idlib, Turkey shot down a Syrian government warplane and edged close to direct conflict with Russia in the battle over the last swathe of Syria still held by rebels after that country's nine-year-old war.
+Ankara has asked for the use of U.S. Patriot surface-to-air defences, even though it opted to buy the Russian-made S-400 alternatives last year in a move that enraged Washington and teed up U.S. sanctions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)